Living Room Design

 The only remaining task for the "underlayment" installation project was to get the ceiling mounted Dolby Atmos® speaker openings cut.
 The two pieces of plywood where the speakers were going to mount had been temporarily installed with a few screws rather than staples, so I could remove those pieces to the shop and cut the speaker openings.
 The problem was that the speakers I had initially selected late last year (a pair of Monoprice™ "Alpha" 6-1/2" Carbon Fiber 2-way speakers with 15° angled drivers) were on seemingly endless backorder.
 The were originally supposed to be in stock at the beginning of February, but every time I checked the site, the ETA kept changing to a few days later.
 I was not going to attempt to cut the speaker openings until I had the speakers in hand as I wanted to be certain the hole size was correct, since the speaker is held in place with little screwed "flaps" at the edge of the opening.
 They finally became available on the last day of February, so I immediately ordered a pair.
 The 6-1/2 inch speakers require an 8-3/4 inch opening, so now that I had the speakers I could determine exactly where to make the openings.

 It turned out that the original planned location for the speakers just wasn't going to work — the 8-3/4 inch speaker diameter at that location put the speaker right next to where the attic truss boards are attached to the ceiling joist, and that joist bay on the bedroom side of the living room only has 9-inches of space available.
 With the 3/4-inch thick truss boards in there, there's just not enough room for the speaker.
 My first thought was to move the speakers a little closer to the kitchen (so they'd be centered in the finish ceiling panel there, rather than flush to one edge), but there wasn't enough speaker wire available to comfortably make that connection.
 They were going to need to move closer to the front of the living room, which meant the openings would end up in a piece of plywood that was already stapled in place.
 So be it.
 I removed the screws from the original location sheets and got those properly secured with the stapler, then fiddled around with measurements to find a new location for the speakers.
 I decided to move them to align on what will eventually be a seam of the finished ceiling panels, a little closer to the front-to-back center of the living room ceiling.
 I marked and cut the openings with the jig saw working overhead (which wasn't as bad as I'd thought), cleaned up the openings a bit with a rasp and sandpaper, then caulked the vapor barrier to the ply around the perimeter of the hole.
 Because the speakers can't actually be installed until the finished ceiling is up (the flange of the speaker presses against the finish ceiling, with the "flaps" screwed down for pressure against the underlayment), the last task was to add a couple TENMAT® recessed light covers in the attic to seal the speaker openings.
 These mineral wool "buckets" were trimmed and fit over the speaker openings, the speaker wire fed through the edge, then held in place with a liberal application of spray foam.
-The living room is now ready for gypsum wall board and finished ceiling installation.
-Progress!
+The living room is now ready for gypsum wall board and finished ceiling installation (which will happen after I finish the work in the attic and then get the bedroom walls and ceiling taken care of as well).

 More photos and updates to follow as work progresses…